Notifications for Confluent Cloud

 You can manage notifications at the connector level using the Cloud Console or REST API.

-To manage notifications for a connector, on the connector overview page, select the Settings tab and you will see a Notifications section.
-Click Manage notifications button to configure notifications.
+To manage notifications for a connector, on the connector overview page, select the Settings tab and you see a Notifications section.
+Click Manage notifications to configure notifications.

-A side panel will open where you can configure integrations and subscriptions for that connector.
+A side panel opens where you can configure integrations and subscriptions for that connector.

 To learn more about configuring integrations, see Configure integrations and subscriptions.
-To learn more about connector notification types, see Connector notifications and state transitions later in this topic.
+To learn more about connector notification types, see Connector notifications and state transitions.

 To manage notifications for a connector, you make calls to the /notifications/v1/resource-subscriptions endpoint, specifying CONNECTOR as the resource_type in the request.
 You can create, update, and delete resource subscriptions for connector notifications using the REST API.

-The request should include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
+The request must include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
 For more about authentication, see Authentication.

 The following example shows how to update a resource subscription for connector notifications by sending a PATCH request that specifies the resource_type as CONNECTOR, the current_state to trigger the connector notification, and a JSON payload that specifies the integration ID and the updates to make.

-To learn how to create an integration, see Configure integrations and subscriptions later in this topic.
+To learn how to create an integration, see Configure integrations and subscriptions.

 PATCH /notifications/v1/resource-subscriptions/{id} HTTP/1.1